etwk/blog/content/lists/books.md

 - [ ] A Question of Choice (Sarah Weddington)
 - [ ] Outtakes: Stumbling Around the World for NPR
 - [ ] Reset: My Fight for Inclusion and Lasting Change
+- [ ] Soul by Soul: Life Inside the Antebellum Slave Market #history
+- [ ] The Fiery Trial: Abraham Lincoln and American Slavery #history
+- [ ] Goldberger's War: The Life and Work of a Public Health Crusader #history
+- [ ] An American Dilemma (Gunnar Myrdal)
+- [ ] Who Are We?: The Challenges to America's National Identity
+- [ ] How the South Won the Civil War: Oligarchy, Democracy, and the Continuing Fight for the Soul of America

 ### Russia
 - [ ] All the Kremlin's Men: Inside the Court of Vladimir Putin